ChrisL79/Kloudlogger-for-Android/README.md

 A: Some clusters have timeouts or require periodic keep-alives.
 Try a different cluster from the suggestions in the settings, or check with your cluster sysop.

 **Q: Does the IC-705 integration work with other Icom radios?**
-A: Possibly, but it has only been tested on the IC-705.
-Other radios may use different CI-V addresses or sub-command codes.
+A: I've no idea!
+It has only been tested on the IC-705.
+Other radios may use different CI-V addresses or sub command codes.
+Maybe i will implement more bluetooth radios in a future release.
 Be a beta tester and give it a go!

 **Q: Do I need the AH-705 for the TUNE button to work?**
 A: You need a compatible tuner.
-The TUNE button sends CI-V command 1C 01 02 which starts a tune cycle.
-You must map the VOX key to TUNE in the IC-705 menu for it to operate the ATU by pressing TUNE in the GUI.
+The TUNE button sends a CI-V command 1C 01 02 which starts a tune cycle.
+You **must** map the **VOX** key to **TUNE** in the IC-705 menu for it to operate the ATU by pressing **TUNE** in the GUI.

 ---